bjornbm/insraq.github.com/_posts/2013-3-30-pragmatic-lua-error-handling-oop-closure-and-coroutines.md

 Two points to note:

 - Constructtion of a new object and inheritance are achieved via `setmetatable`. metatable is a normal table with special keys that are hooked up to events.
 In this case, `__index` is triggered whenever the caller tries to look up some key that does not exist in the table.
 This works exactly like prototype-based inheritance in JavaScript.
 - The syntax `Table:method(a, b, c)` is a syntax sugar.
-When defining a method, it is equivalent to `Table.method(self, a, b, c)`, when you call the method, it is equivalent to `table.method(table, a, b, c)`.
+When defining a method, it is equivalent to `Table.method(self, a, b, c)`, when you call the method, it is equivalent to `Table.method(Table, a, b, c)`.
 Essentially, you are passing the table as a parameter in function.

 ## Closure